The Inverse Velocity Force and Automotive Physics: Torque-Speed Curve for Electric Motors

 From Kirchoff's rules we have $V-IR-k \omega=0$, and substituting $I=\tau/k$ into this expression gives:

-where $\tau_{stall}=Vk/R$ is the torque at zero speed and $\omega_{free}=V/k$ is the speed at zero torque.
-We have reparameterized the curve in terms of mechanical parameters rather than electrical ones, the result of which is the solid line in Fig. \ref{torqueCurveELectric}. \\
+where $\tau_{\text{stall}}=Vk/R$ is the torque at zero speed and $\omega_{\text{free}}=V/k$ is the speed at zero torque.
+We have rewritten $\tau(\omega)$ in terms of mechanical parameters rather than electrical ones, the result of which is the solid line in Fig. \ref{torqueCurveELectric}. \\